-On this ultimate guide you will find all the essentials for your trip to Iceland
+In this ultimate travel guide you will find all the essentials for your trip to Iceland

-In this ultimate guide you will find all the things you should know before your adventure in Iceland!
-The Land of Fire and Ice has so much to offer, from amazing waterfalls, to volcanos and craters, to exploring beaches with black sand and lakes with floating icebergs.
+In this Iceland travel guide, you will find all the things you should know for your adventure in the Land of Fire and Ice!
+Iceland has so much to offer, from amazing waterfalls to volcanos and craters, hot springs, geothermal areas and beaches with black sand and lagoons with floating icebergs.

-First of all, I think everyone should visit Iceland at some point in your life.
+First of all, I think everyone should visit Iceland at some point in their life.
 Iceland is one of those places that offers so much untouched nature, and any trip will be full of wonderful surprises.
-It is a perfect destination for nature lovers, photographers, families looking for some exploration together, couples, friends or a solo trip.
+It is a perfect destination for nature lovers, photographers, families looking for some exploration together, couples, friends, or a solo trip.

 Iceland is also the land of light and dark.
 Long summer days with near 24-hours of sunshine are offset by short winter days with only a few hours of daylight.